 Choosing Your Coffee

-Before making your coffee, you have to choose where you will purchase your coffee beans.
+Before making your morning brew, you have to choose where you will purchase your coffee beans.
 Over the summer, Sebastian and I took my sister and Vasco to Colombia to visit Sebastian’s family.
 My sister has worked in coffee for years, and we couldn’t wait to visit a coffee farm with her in Colombia.
 Honestly, we all loved seeing how Cafe Mesa de Los Santos had a plan for all of the waste it produced.
 Everything worked together to have a purpose rather than producing any waste.

 Often, I think we can become very separated from the products we use.
 However, watching this product produced from plant all the way to cup helped me understand the amount of work that goes into it as well as the impact I have when I drink my morning coffee!
 This experience largely influences how I choose the coffees I purchase now.